 See ECtHR, R.C. v.
-Sweden, Application No 41827/07, Judgment of 9 March 2010,
+Sweden, Application No 41827/07, Judgment of 9 March 2010, jurisprudence.
+109 On the other hand, if there is initial proof the IND has to investigate.
+110

 The position of BMA as independent is criticised.
 See for example: http://medischcontact.artsennet.nl/nieuws-26/archief-6/tijdschriftartikel/88189/kritiek-op-artsen-ind.htm